UCL Open: Environment is opening a call for papers concerned with the theme of Water and the United Nations Sustainable

 Submission is open to anyone and submissions may be research articles directly concerned with one or a combination of the SDGs relevant to the uses of water interaction or form a nexi with those Environment focused SDGs that in a sense host the sources of water on the planet (SDGs 6, 13, 14 and 15).
 Submissions covering an examination of progress on all these SDGs viewed from the perspective of the global water cycle and whether the indicators and targets and evidence available to us all /deliver a more balanced view of water and how it might be best managed in future, are also welcomed for submission.

 Submission is open to anyone and authors can submit until December 2023.
 If you would like to contribute to the evidence on this open debate please send in your submissions for publication as soon as you wish (here).
-Submission deadline is April 2022.
 The series will focus on SDGs 6, 13, 14 and 15 but submissions on other SDGs are also welcome if they address a water topic.

 Authors should read through the journals author guidelines and publishing policies before submitting.
 Once you are ready to submit, please ensure that you have signed into MyScienceOpen with your ORCID ID.

 UCL Press offers waivers and discounts for Article-Processing Charges (APCs) including for articles whose corresponding authors are based in low-income countries (see here for more information).
 Authors are requested to contact the Editorial office (firstname.lastname@example.org) prior to submission to enquire and request these discounts.
 Please note that authors ability to pay any charges regarding to publication are kept separate to editorial review and Editors are not responsible for determining these waivers and discounts.